Geoalert/mapflow-docs-en/source/userguides/team_accounts.rst

 Users can switch to a Team account to invite collaborators, share projects and manage credit limits.

 Once the Team is created, the creator (Team Admin) can invite new members and assign their limits.
-The Team profile is accessible only to the Team Admin.
+The Team profile is accessible to all Team members, but only the Team Admin can manage it (set limits, update, or delete the Team).

 .. note::
    We highly encourage you to switch to the Team account if you are looking forward to working with other coworkers and managing multiple projects.
 Feel free to contact our support, so we can assist you in setting up a Team workflow.